garyunyoung/portfolio/README.md

 - Implemented with a focus on accessibliy.
 - See key features here: [garyunyoung.com/projects/portfolio](https://www.garyunyoung.com/projects/portfolio)

-**Created using:** React, JavaScript, HTML, and SCSS.
+**Created using:** React, TypeScript, HTML, and SCSS.
 Jest for testing.

 ### Task list: